• Skip to primary navigation

 This creamy vegan soup is made in a large slow cooker using a combination of fresh vegetables and pantry staples.
 Let's talk about the most important ingredients and substitutions if you need it.

-• Wild Rice: Wild rice adds a really nice texture, nutty flavor, and color to this soup.
+• Wild Rice - Wild rice adds a really nice texture, nutty flavor, and color to this soup.
 You can substitute 1:1 any type of rice you have on hand, just make sure to rinse it first.
-I've made this recipe using a wild rice blend, brown rice, basmati rice, quinoa, farro, and pearl barley.
+You could also use a wild rice blend, brown rice, basmati rice, quinoa, farro, pearl barley, or orzo.

-• Canned Jackfruit: I used canned young green jackfruit as the chicken replacement.
-It's chunky, tender, and it shreds just like a slow-cooked chicken does.
+• Jackfruit - I used canned young green jackfruit as the meat replacement.
+It's chunky, tender, and it shreds just like a slow-cooked chicken would.
 The flavor is mild, so it picks up all the seasonings in the soup.
 Did you know that you can also use unripe jackfruit to make a delicious stroganoff, enchiladas, tacos, or BBQ sliders?
 It's so versatile!
-You could substitute canned chickpeas, great northern beans, artichoke hearts, or vegan sausage for the jackfruit.
+You could substitute canned chickpeas, great northern beans, artichoke hearts, or vegan sausage if necessary.

-• Sunflower Seeds: Sunflower seeds are magical!
+• Sunflower Seeds - Sunflower seeds are magical!
 Once boiled and blended, they make anything super creamy.
 Raw cashews are the best substitute for sunflower seeds.
-If you use cashews, you need to boil them for 10 minutes prior to blending too.
+If you use cashews, you need to boil them for 10 minutes prior to blending as well.

-• Mushroom Variations: You can use any variety of mushrooms.
-Cremini, white button, portobello mushrooms, shiitake, or a blend of wild mushrooms can be used.
-Fresh or frozen mushrooms are fine.
+• Mushrooms - You can use cremini, white button, portobello mushrooms, or shiitake.
+Fresh or frozen mushrooms are both fine to use.

 All of the ingredients needed to make the recipe arranged on a gray background.